kmurphy5/redditBot/README.md

-This bot uses framework from user
+This bot uses framework from user Fourthofabushel, MattCharles

+for it to work you must create a passwords and user text files which contain your username and password